MishaRubanov/MAPDH/README.md

 # Multidomain, Automated, Photopatterning of DNA-Functionalized Hydrogels
 ## Patterning functions for all-in-one scripting for use with **MAPDH**

 Multidomain, Automated, Photopatterning of DNA-Functionalized Hydrogels (**MAPDH**) is a platform for the automated fabrication of DNA-functionalized hydrogels using digital, maskless photolithography.
-The preprint is coming out soon!
+The preprint can be found at https://doi.org/10.26434/chemrxiv-2023-qmfjq

 ## Getting Started